SuNR0N/crud-server-demo-app/README.md

 - [Yarn](https://yarnpkg.com/)
 - [Docker](https://www.docker.com/)

-You need to have a registered [OAuth App on GitHub](https://developer.github.com/apps/building-oauth-apps/) as you need to provide the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` environment variables for the application based on the unique values of your _GitHub_ application.
+You need to have a registered [OAuth App on GitHub](https://developer.github.com/apps/building-oauth-apps/) as you need to provide the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` environment variables for the application (unless running it in _test_ mode) based on the unique values of your _GitHub_ application.

 Build the custom PostgreSQL image with the SQL scripts:
 ```sh